vittorius/zed-settings-sync/ROADMAP.md

 ### CLI tool

+- [ ] Add a command to print the Rust package version (and add it to the Bug issue template on Github)
 - [ ] Add an option to create a new gist on the fly, copy settings to it and start using it from now on
 - [ ] Handle errors more beautifully, introduce the dedicated Error type if needed
 - [ ] Log output through tracing subscriber and/or add coloring of various levels of output messages